AmanTank187/blogger/README.md

 - Well tested application and learning more about testing within rails.

 - Being able to create a good looking application with bootstrap.

+## What i could have done better? :

+## How to add to this project? :